omahacodeschool/python-toy__check-if-anagrams/README.md

 After forking this repo and opening it in your development environment (e.g. Cloud9), run `bin/setup`.
 This will install any software that this exercise depends upon.

-Your work belongs in the **lib/** directory.
+Your work belongs in the file called **test_something_something.py**.
+There is no **lib/** directory for this project.
 Modify the function(s) in the provided Python file(s).
 To check if you have passed this exercise, run `bin/check`.
 This will run a series of automated tests and provide you with errors and/or feedback.

 Do not change the name of the function.
 Simply alter the body of the function to get the tests passing.